itsjibel/Ejib/SECURITY.md

 ## Crashing the program when the system does not have enough RAM

 + Please let us know all the times when the program crashed and tell me your guess about this crash

-## You can contact me at itsjibel@gmail.com or contact us in the discussion repository section.
+## You can contact me at itsjibel@gmail.com or contact us in the discussion repository section

 + We check pull requests every day
 + We commit to the project every day
 + We check the repository discussion section every day.